ProgrammableEric/web_development_learning_tracker/Backend_note.md

 ~~~

 #### Create an HTTP server (the `http` module)
+The  `http.createServer()`  method returns an instance of an  `http.server`.
+An  `http.server`  has a method  `.listen()`  which causes the server to “listen” for incoming connections.
+When we run  `http.createServer()`  we pass in a custom callback function (often referred to as the  `requestListener`).
+This callback function will be triggered once the server is listening and receives a request.

+Let’s break down how the  `requestListener`  callback function works:

+-   The function expects two arguments: a request object and a response object.
+-   Each time a request to the server is made, Node will invoke the provided  `requestListener`  callback function, passing in the request and response objects of the incoming request.
+-   Request and response objects come with a number of properties and methods of their own, and within the  `requestListener`  function, we can access information about the request via the request object passed in.
+-   The  `requestListener`  is responsible for setting the response header and body.
+-   The  `requestListener`  must signal that the interaction is complete by calling the  `response.end()`  method.
 ~~~javascript
 const  http  =  require('http');
 let  requestListener  =  (request,  response)  =>  {